omareldahshoury/ROS2-Provenance-Recording/README.md

 <pre>
 python3 ROS2-data-extraction-updated.py
 </pre>
+This file has a start-stop functionality.
+The data extraction starts once you run the file using the above mentioned command.
+To terminate the process, please press Ctrl+C. The data will be stored in a .csv file with the name "Data_storage.csv".
+This file can be found in the src folder of the repository.

 To take a snapshot of the current system and to view it: <br>
 1) cd to the directory where `single_instance_prov_generator.py` is located